dataculturegroup/box-designer-website/README.md

 * @vincentadam87 on GitHub contributed the "no top" option
 * eolson [at] mit [dot] edu contributed the original notch length and kerf options
-* @kentquirk on GitHub contributed SVG output and made the system generate closed curves in PDF and SVG
+* @kentquirk on GitHub contributed SVG output and made the system generate closed curves in PDF and SVG HACKTOBERFEST:-

+IF YOU ARE COMING FOR ISSUES PLEASE CORRECT SPELLINGS "THANK YOU"